 If you are interested in seeing collections artifacts, arrangements must be made in advance.

-Please note that while we are more than willing to assist you in your research, we cannot do the work for you.
-Reasonable requests for information can be accommodated for a fee (link to Research Request Form).
+Please note that while we are happy to assist you discover the best resources to consult for your research, we cannot do the work for you.
+For those unable to visit the Research Room, reasonable requests for information can be accommodated for a fee.